kg-bot/laravel-localization-to-vue/README.md

 This package exposes one route `http://localhost/js/lang.js` by default but you can change the prefix to anything you whish in config file.

-You also have nice route name for blade or any other route call, it's `route('assets.lang')`.
+You can also have a nice route name for blade templates or any other route calls, it's `route('assets.lang')` by default but it's customizable by config/environment file.

 ## Proposals, comments, feedback